One of the key priorities of the SWA is to safeguard the Scotch

-The Legal Affairs Department (LAD), with its five lawyers and
+The Legal Affairs Department (LAD), with its five lawyers,

 The Legal Affairs Department's three main